 - Many lobster species can live to be over 100 years old.

 - Most lobsters travel over 100 miles a year and have migratory patterns

 - Like dolphins, lobsters use complicated signals to establish social relationships.
 They sometimes walk hand-in-hand, the old leading the young.

-- To escape from enemies, lobsters swim backwards by flipping their tail.
+- To escape from enemies, lobsters swim backward by flipping their tails.

 - Former President and First Lady George and Barbara Bush loved to eat lobster served up fresh at Mable’s restaurant in Kennebunkport, Maine.